 He has published widely in speech and language processing, is a member of the Association for Computational Linguistics, the International Speech Communication Association, and a senior member of the IEEE.

-Fosler-Lussier serves as an action editor for the Transactions of the Association for Computational Linguistics, and has served on the IEEE Speech and Language Technical Committee (2006-2008, 2010-2013), as well as on the editorial boards of the ACM Transactions on Speech and Language Processing and the Journal of Experimental Linguistics, and was be co-Program Chair for NAACL 2012.
+Fosler-Lussier serves as an action editor for the Transactions of the Association for Computational Linguistics, as an associate editor for the IEEE/ACM Transactions on Audio, Speech, and Language Proessing, and is serving his third term on the IEEE Speech and Language Technical Committee.
+He served on the editorial board of the ACM Transactions on Speech and Language Processing and was co-Program Chair for NAACL 2012.
 He is generally interested in integrating linguistic insights as priors in statistical learning systems.